BergmannLab/Retina-tortuosity/README.md

 `sbatch RunGWAS.sh 2021_10_11_myAwesomeTrait affymetrix`

-# Plotting
+## Plotting GWAS results
 If the GWAS has run successfully, this command stores QQ and Manhattan plots in the appropriate folder:

 `sbatch plotGWAS.sh *EXPERIMENT_ID*`

 (The script is located in retina/postprocessing.)

+## Further processing GWAS results

-# Initializing the repository
+# Initializing the repository on Jura

 Run retina/configs/dir_structure/init.sh
   Assumes the following are configured as in Jura